givemeabreak432/FIO_Task/README.txt

   variables:
     reagentList: list of current instances of reagent
     reagentFile: directory for reagent list
+    additionalProperties: additional data stored in 2 dimensional list for each element.
   functions:
     __init__: constructor for reagent class.
 Reagents can also carry additional data stored in list.
     newReagent: static method that creates new instance of reagent class by calling constructor and calls saveReagent